Aditya9056/smush-repo/readme.txt

 == Changelog ==

 = 1.7 =
-* Updated UI/UX, uses Ajax request for sending and receiving images to avoid timeouts and internal server error
+* Use Ajax for Bulk Smush to avoid timeouts and internal server error
 * Other Notice and bug fixes
-* Settings page moved under Media > WP Smush.it
+* Settings moved under Media > WP Smush.it
 * Added debug log file

 = 1.6.5.4 =